kormax/apple-enhanced-contactless-polling/README.md

    Here we see that a Mastercard has automatic selection creteria `0800000000` which corresponds to `00001000` in binary for the first byte of transit data mask.
    All cards can be analysed the same way.

+### Sniffing

+Second way of collection information about ECP is via a sniffing.
+It can be achieved using functionality of a device like Proxmark (Easy or RDV2/4) connected to a Proxmark client inside of Termux running on an Android phone.
+A couple of tidbits encountered:
+- First time using the app I've encountered an issue connecting to Proxmark3 directly as Termux did not connect a device, TCPUART app had to be installed to forward serial connection over the local network to be used in Proxmark client inside of Termux;
+- Some Android phones won't power Proxmark properly through direct connection.
+Connecting via a USB-C to USB-A dongle can help to overcome this issue.

+More info on installing and running Proxmark client on your Android device [here](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/termux_notes.md).

+The command needed to collect traces is `hf 14a sniff`, after activating the command hold the Proxmark near a reader for a couple of seconds.
+In some cases it is needed to tap/touch the reader in order to wake it up as it might not poll to save energy.

+After that, press a button on a device, traces will be downloaded and can be viewed with a `hf 14a list` command.
+You'll know which ones are the ones.

+Some other devices might also be able to sniff the frames, but due to a lack of personal experience I cannot recommend any.

 ### Bruteforce

 For the most dedicated people, there is a third method of finding useful information.